mlojewski-me/mail-vagrant/README.md

 It uses the following software stack:

 * [Postfix](http://www.postfix.org/) to the handle mail storage, reception, and transmission using the [Simple Mail Transfer Protocol (SMTP)](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol).
-  * Also show how to configure Postfix in Satellite mode to relay emails to the Postfix server.
-  * Also show how to configure nullmailer to relay emails to the Postfix server.
 * [Dovecot](http://www.dovecot.org/) to access the mail storage using the [Internet Message Access Protocol (IMAP)](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol).
 * Dovecot for providing User Authentication to Postfix ([SMTP AUTH](https://en.wikipedia.org/wiki/SMTP_Authentication)) through the [Simple Authentication and Security Layer (SASL)](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer).
 * [Dnsmasq](http://thekelleys.org.uk/dnsmasq/doc.html) to handle the internal [Domain Name System (DNS)](https://en.wikipedia.org/wiki/Domain_Name_System).